coyo8/photopad/README.md

 I have separated the projects into components and have created a clear boundaries of responsibilities between objects

-#### Coordinators: They handle the routing or navigation logic.
+**Coordinators**: They handle the routing or navigation logic.
 Also our app is small and so they act as a builder also i.e. creating all the dependencies objects and passing them

-#### ViewModel: This encapsulates the data structure and communication between ViewController and model layer.
+**ViewModel**: This encapsulates the data structure and communication between ViewController and model layer.

-#### Interactor: In this project, interactor is owned by ViewController and not other way around and I kept it this way for the simplicity unless it would have taken lot of time and also would require third party dependencies like RX.
+**Interactor**: In this project, interactor is owned by ViewController and not other way around and I kept it this way for the simplicity unless it would have taken lot of time and also would require third party dependencies like RX.

 What Interactor does is, it take cares of the business logic and accordingly communicates with view controller with delegates pattern.